riedyw/PoshFunctions/Docs/ConvertFrom-DateTime.md

 ConvertFrom-DateTime -DateTime '1/25/2018 8:34:31 AM' -DMTF -IncludeOriginal
 ```

-Assuming a timezone of "Eastern Time" and a culture of "en-US" this would return the string
+Assuming a timezone of 'Eastern Time' and a culture of 'en-US' this would return the string

 20180125083431.000000-300